Justin Abdelkader

-Justin Abdelkader (/ˈæbdəlkeɪdər/; born February 25, 1987) is an American professional ice hockey left winger for EV Zug of the National League (NL).
-He was drafted 42nd overall by the Detroit Red Wings in the 2005 NHL Entry Draft.
-He previously played for HC Lugano of the NL.
+Justin Abdelkader (/ˈæbdəlkeɪdər/; born February 25, 1987) is an American former professional ice hockey winger.
+He played for the Detroit Red Wings in the National Hockey League (NHL), as well as EV Zug and HC Lugano of the National League (NL).
+He was drafted 42nd overall by the Red Wings in the 2005 NHL Entry Draft.

 Playing career

 Amateur

 Abdelkader played for the junior ice hockey Cedar Rapids RoughRiders of the United States Hockey League during his senior year of high school, scoring 27 goals and 52 points and helping the team win the 2004–05 Clark Cup Championship.
 He then began a three-year stint playing college ice hockey for the Michigan State Spartans men's ice hockey team of what was then the Central Collegiate Hockey Association.

 On April 7, 2007, Abdelkader scored the game-winning goal in the 2007 NCAA Championship Game against Boston College, securing the NCAA Division 1 National Championship for Michigan State University and earning him the Frozen Four Most Outstanding Player.
 He scored the latest game-winning regulation goal ever scored in an NCAA Frozen Four championship game when he scored with just 18.9 seconds left.
 A record which lasted until the 2014 Frozen Four when Minnesota scored with 0.6 left to eliminate North Dakota.